pumclyy/HLISCA/README.md

 ### Co-embedding analysis

 We performed co-embedding analysis between snRNA and snATAC modalities following the Seurat pipeline.
 See details in [04.co-embedding](https://github.com/pumclyy/16_multiome/tree/main/04.co-embedding)

+### Analysis of smoking-responsive genes.

+Smoking-responsive genes for each cell type were inferred by pseudobulk differential gene expression analysis using DESeq2 (v1.41.1).
+Gender was incorporated as the covariate into the model.
+See details in [05.DEG](https://github.com/pumclyy/16_multiome/tree/main/05.DEG)